All About Agricultural Equipment Operators

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

-- Bean Picker Machine Operator
+- Fertilizing Machine Operator

-Agricultural Equipment Operator Job Outlook
+What Kind of Agricultural Equipment Operator Job Opportunities Are There?

 The states with the most job growth for Agricultural Equipment Operator are Colorado, Massachusetts, and New Hampshire.
 Watch out if you plan on working in South Carolina, Florida, or Delaware.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Agricultural Equipment Operators is somewhere between $20,890 and $46,550.
+The average yearly salary of an Agricultural Equipment Operator ranges between $20,890 and $46,550.

 Agricultural Equipment Operators who work in Michigan, New York, or North Dakota, make the highest salaries.